zdb999/coast-def/README.md

 ## Syntax Documentation

 Here are all of the details on CoastDef's built in functions, methods, classes, and workflow.
-This area is under construction; for the moment, the tutorials are probably more reliable.
+This area is under construction; for the moment, the tutorials are a better place to go.